 A disallowed try from Ken Sio denied Salford the chance to go in front in the second-half, after George Griffin had gone over to see them level at the break.

-Salford will now host Castleford Tigers in a must-win encounter at the AJ Bell Stadium.
+Salford will now host Castleford Tigers in a must-win encounter at the The Salford Stadium.

 After a tight start to the match, Oliver Gildart opened the scoring off a George Williams pass.